merge-api/merge-hris-java/docs/SyncStatusApi.md

-Force resync of all models.
+Force re-sync of all models.
+This is only available for organizations on Merge&#39;s Grow and Expand plans.

 ### Example
 ```java